oDARKMATT3Ro/BrickBreakDown/README.txt

 # BrickBreakDown
-Brick Break Down is a classic block-breaking game similar to the 1976 hit Breakout released by Atari, Inc.
+Brick Break Down is a classic block-breaking game similar to the 1976 hit Breakout released by Atari, Inc. and made in Unity.

-Copyright ImagiTech Studios, LLC 2018.
+Created and Copyright © Geoff Goeres-Hill and ImagiTech Studios, LLC 2018.
-For further information on ImagiTech Studios, see [here](http://www.imagitechstudios.com/) .
+For further information on Geoff Goeres-Hill and ImagiTech Studios, see [here](https://www.imagitechstudios.com/) .

-You're welcome to download, fork or do whatever else legal with all the files!

 Enjoy!

 ImagiTech Studios, LLC